 After germination, peas grow rapidly, so it’s important to get the trellis material in place for support if vining varieties are being grown.
 The plants need about an inch of water a week, and weeds should be removed from the planting; but other than that, there’s not much involved other than watching them grow.

 After picking – eat, refrigerate, or freeze them quickly; as the sugars turn to starch rapidly at room temperature.
-And before being eaten, mature snap pea pods need to be “stringed”, which mean removing the membrane running along the top of the pod (see photo below).
+But before eating, mature snap pea pods need to be “strung”.
+This means removing the membrane running along the top of the pod (see photo below).